ietf-tools/svgcheck/xmldiff/README.rst

 Two template files are installed with the package:

     * single.html - provides just the XML difference between the two files.
-This is the default template
     * base.html - provides three columns containing the left source files, the XML difference and the right source files.
+Uses color to highlight changes.
+This is the default template.
+    * wdiff.html - provides three columns containing the left source files, the XML difference and the right source files.
+Uses color and strike throughs to highlight changes.

 For new template files, the following variables are define:

    * title - provides a default window title
    * body - contains the XML difference HTML
+   * leftSourceNames - the list of all input files for the left sources
    * leftFile - contains the left source files
+   * rigthSourceNames - the list of all input files for the right sources
    * rightFile - contains the right source files
    * resource_dir - contains the URL to find the resources.
 This defaults to the Template directory of the package.
+   * allScript - contains the contents of resize.js so the resulting html file is self contained.

 Dependencies
 ============